 UC San Diego Health is among the first medical centers in the region to offer prostate artery embolization (PAE) for severe lower urinary tract symptoms caused by

-benign prostatic hyperplasia (an enlarged prostate).
+benign prostatic hyperplasia (BPH) or an enlarged prostate in men.
 The minimally invasive procedure is an alternative to surgery.

 What Is Prostate Artery Embolization?

 PAE is a technique for blocking blood flow to the prostate by deploying microspheres into the prostate arteries.
 With reduced blood flow to the prostate, the prostate shrinks, relieving symptoms.

 The procedure involves inserting a tiny catheter into an artery in the upper thigh or wrist.
 The physician uses X-rays to guide the catheter to the prostate arteries.
 Microspheres are then released through the catheter into the prostate arteries, blocking blood flow to the gland.

 Benefits of PAE

 Prostate artery embolization is one among several treatment options for men with severe urinary tract symptoms caused by